magento/merchdocs/src/system/saas.md

 In the case of Product Recommendations, the SaaS environment contains catalog and behavioral data.
 You can point a Magento instance to a SaaS environment by [selecting that SaaS environment]({% link configuration/services/saas.md %}) in the Magento configuration.

 {:.bs-callout-warning}
-You should use production SaaS environments only for production Magento installations to avoid data collisions.
+You should use your production SaaS environment only on your production Magento installation to avoid data collisions.
 Otherwise, you risk polluting your production site data with testing data, which will cause deployment delays.
 For example, your production product data could be mistakenly overwritten from staging data, such as staging URLs.

 SaaS environments are designed to support multiple different websites, identified by their website codes.
 Data from the same website gets compiled together and separated from data from other websites.
 This allows you to reuse one SaaS environment by multiple Magento installations, as long as all websites have unique codes specified.
 Otherwise, you risk overwriting your data for the same website.